shinchu-itachi/Personal-Voice-Assistance-Gabbar-/README.md

 Gabbar can talk in 2 languages for now ( Hindi and English) and in future there are lots of features that are to be added.
 So just order gabbar to do a task it will do.

+Since , it was made totaly in purpose to serve me, names and functionality can be changed accordingly by users.
 The gabbar is made totaly using python and its libarary.